dragonfly/dragonfly/README.md

 to speed up the optimisation process), and multi-objective optimisation (optimising multiple functions simultaneously).

-By default, Dragonfly *maximises* functions.
-To minimise a function, simply pass the negative of the function.
 Dragonfly is compatible with python2.7 and python3 and has been tested on Linux, Mac OS, and Windows platforms.